gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 ## Concept & purpose
 For this challenge, we we all interested in different topics, which we wanted to include in our MDEFests.
 So we worked on a collection of artefacts that can be part of the "slow" and low tech daily routines we want to promote.

+* Audrey bottle cooler:
+  - Clay printed wine cooler to refresh bottles using the principle of evaporation

 * Paula Solar energy:
   - Small version of a solar oven to attach to any window and that rotates to follow the sun